iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

    `piecewise_polynomial`.

-   The namespace makes clear we are talking about, say, the function `beitrag` in the namespace `arbeitsl_v` will have an input `beitragssatz`.
+   The namespace makes clear we are talking about, say, the function `beitrag` in the namespace `arbeitslosenversicherung` will have an input `beitragssatz`.
 If we need parameters which are external to the current namespace, we will need the same verbose syntax as in 1.
-   (`ges_rentenv__beitragsbemessungsgrenze`).
+   (`sozialversicherungsbeiträge__rentenversicherung__beitragsbemessungsgrenze_m`).

 ## Backward compatibility